jvoisin/mat2/dolphin/README.md

 integration for [Dolphin](https://kde.org/applications/system/org.kde.dolphin),
 the KDE file manager:

-1. Add the `mat2.desktop` file either in
+Copy the `mat2.desktop` file to one of the following locations:
+- `/usr/share/kio/servicemenus/` to install it globally.
-	- `/usr/share/kservices5/ServiceMenus/` to install it globally
+- `~/.local/share/kio/servicemenus/` to install it for the current user.
-	- `~/.local/share/kservices5/ServiceMenus/` for a specific user
-2. Run `kbuildsycoca5` to update the corresponding database
-3. Enjoy your new contextual menu to remove metadata from your files!